 Contact Information: We may collect contact information on our Site from visitors who wish to obtain information, subscribe to our email alerts, and contact us with questions.
 Contact information is provided via browser forms and may include first name, last name, e-mail address, job title, name of the organization, and other information necessary for us to properly respond.
 This contact information is used by our public relations, investor relations, customer service and Product teams to contact our Site visitors, and to compile and deliver our responses.
 Our business development team uses the contact information provided by prospective business partners to contact them and provide requested information.

-Key-Coded Data: Clinical trial personnel remove information that identifies individual clinical trial participants from data collected at the clinical trial site to create data sets (“Key-Coded Data”), which are provided to Corbus.
+Key-Coded Data: Clinical trial personnel remove information that identifies individual clinical trial participants from data collected at the clinical trial site to create data sets ("Key-Coded Data"), which are provided to Corbus.
 The Key-Coded Data applicable to each clinical trial participant is identified by a unique key code, which is retained by clinical trial personnel and not shared with Corbus.
 There are no circumstances where we receive the key code or identify the individual.
 Corbus will use and share your Key-Coded Data for the general research purposes for which it was originally collected and for research that is consistent with your original consent, or to which you have subsequently consented.
-When the key code is held only by the clinical trial personnel and not given to Corbus, then a transfer of Key-Coded Data from the European Economic Area to the United States does not constitute a transfer of personal data under the Privacy Shield (although Key-Coded Data may be subject to other Union or Member State laws).
+When the key code is held only by the clinical trial personnel and not given to Corbus, then a transfer of Key-Coded Data from the European Economic Area to the United States does not constitute a transfer of personal data under the EU-US Data Privacy Framework (EU-US DPF), the UK Extension to the EU-US DPF, and the Swiss-US Data Privacy Framework (Swiss-US DPF) (although Key-Coded Data may be subject to other Union or Member State laws).

 Disclosure to Public Authorities.
 We are required to disclose personal information in response to lawful requests by public authorities, including for the purpose of meeting national security or law enforcement requirements.
 We may also disclose personal information to other third parties when compelled to do so by government authorities or required by law or regulation including, but not limited to, in response to court orders and subpoenas.

 Disclosure to Regulatory Authorities and Researchers.
 We may disclose Key-Coded Data to government regulators in the United States and foreign regulatory authorities for regulatory and supervision purposes.
-We may also disclose Key-Coded Data to public and/or private researchers, subject, as applicable, to the Privacy Shield Principles.
+We may also disclose Key-Coded Data to public and/or private researchers, subject, as applicable, to the Data Privacy Framework Principles.

 Direct Marketing and Email Preferences.
 Corbus will not use or share your personal information for direct marketing purposes.
 However, you cannot opt out of receiving transactional e-mails related to your requests for information or materials.